The Pre Closing Checklist

 Working through the mortgage process doesn’t have to be stressful.
 Simply follow this checklist to guide you in your preparations.
 Use it in combination with the background information on this site and the guidance your loan officer provides, and you should feel knowledgeable and comfortable in all stages of your purchase.

-Satisfy any outstanding conditions, such as financing or a home inspection, within the time frame set by the offer.
+- Satisfy any outstanding conditions, such as financing or a home inspection, within the time frame set by the offer before you go ahead and buy real estate.
 Be sure you fully understand how to keep the contract alive, and how to cancel it if the conditions can’t be satisfied.
 Once your mortgage application has been approved, make sure you receive a mortgage commitment and send a copy to your attorney.